binh120702/data-mining-final_rag/README.md

 - Set Open AI key as environment variable:
   - "set OPENAI_API_KEY=sk-..." for Windows
   - "export OPENAI_API_KEY=sk-..." for Linux/Mac
+- Start the opensearch by running: `docker-compose up -d`
 - Run the streamlit using: ` streamlit run home.py `
 - Then you will be able to upload documents and ask some questions.